momentohq/public-dev-docs/docs/how-it-works/caching-with-serverless.md

 ---
 sidebar_position: 3
+sidebar_label: Caching with Serverless
+title: Caching with Serverless
 ---

 # Caching with Serverless

 Serverless is one of the hottest trends in software development, and we're seeing an explosion in "serverless-friendly" services.

-We believe Momento is the most serverless-friendly cache available.
+We believe Momento Serverless Cache is the most serverless-friendly cache available.
 But what does serverless mean, and why is Momento a serverless-friendly cache?

 We'll look at two definitions of serverless plus a group of builders that is interested in serverless-like technologies: